 HEATED SLAB.
-Slab-on-grade construction in which the heating elements, hydronic tubing, or hot air
+Slab-on-grade construction in which the heating elements, hydronic tubing, or hot air distribution sys- tem is in contact with, or placed within or under, the slab.

 HEATING SEASONAL PERFORMANCE FACTOR (HSPF).
 The total heating output of a heat pump during its normal annual usage period for heating, in Btu's, divided by the total electric energy input during the same period, in watt hours, as determined by DOE 10 CFR Part 430, Subpart B, Test Procedures, and based on Region 4.
 HIGH-EFFICACY LAMPS/ LIGHTING.
 Compact fluorescent lamps, T-8 or smaller diameter linear fluorescent lamps, or lamps with a minimum efficacy of: